allantokuda/password-hasher/README.md

 ## Details

 * A `salt` file is also generated.
 This file is needed to reproduce the same passwords again in the future.
 To use the script on multiple machines, be sure to copy the generated `salt` file along with you to each machine.
 You are free to modify the `salt` file to contain whatever (preferably long) secret string you wish.
 * For now, the result is always 12 characters, including letters/numbers/symbols.
 Hopeful future feature will allow length and character set configuration per service with a YML file.
-A line printed letting you know what characters will be used to generate the password.